 King’s University College at Western University offers “the best of both worlds”- big opportunities with a small community feel.

-King’s University College at Western University is an intimate community of 3,500 students that offers “the best of both worlds.”
-King’s students have the luxury of small classes, personal interactions with professors, and quality programs combined with complete access to the “best student experience” at Western University.
+King’s University College at Western University is an intimate community of 3,500 students that offers small classes, personal interactions with professors, and quality programs combined with complete access to the “best student experience” at Western University.
 Founded in 1954, King’s affiliation with Western provides students with access to all university services, classes and programs, and most importantly, King’s graduates receive a Western degree.

-King’s is located in the city of London, Ontario, and the campus is one block from Western University.
-Students can take courses at both campuses and can easily move between the two on a free shuttle bus or enjoy the short walk.
-King’s backs onto the beautiful Thames River, is adjacent to green space and is a short distance from the vibrant clubs, restaurant, arts and sports scene of downtown London.
-Cultural diversity thrives at King’s with students from every religious tradition, ethnicity, and point of view.
-More than 14% of students are international and come from over 35 different nations.
+King’s is located in the city of London, Ontario, and the campus is 1 block from Western University.
+Students can take courses at both campuses and can easily move between the 2 on a free shuttle bus or enjoy the short walk.
+King’s backs onto the beautiful Thames River, is adjacent to green space and is a short distance from the vibrant clubs, restaurants, arts and sports scene of downtown London.
+Cultural diversity thrives at King’s with students from every religious tradition, ethnicity and point of view.
+Fifteen percent of students are international and come from over 33 different nations.
 Being part of a community with cultures from all around the world allows students to connect globally right on campus.
 King’s is also home of the Catholic chaplaincy team for Western, offering Catholic mass on campus and an active Campus Ministry team.

 The quality of education at King’s stands second to none.
-Degree programs are primarily liberal arts in areas such as Business, Accounting, Social Sciences, Arts, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
+Degree programs are primarily liberal arts in areas such as Business, Finance, Accounting, Social Sciences, Arts, Disability Studies, Thanatology, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
 Renowned as a centre of teaching excellence, King’s has received top grades from national student surveys on the quality of teaching and student/faculty interactions.
-With a student to faculty ratio of 21.3 to 1, students are able to request more one-on-one time with professors.
+With a student to faculty ratio of 19 to 1, students are able to request more 1-on-1 time with professors.